jack-werner/jack-werner/README.md

 I'm Jack Werner!
 I am a Data Engineer and Web Developer.
 I am passionate about music and am working on software that aides in the creation, discovery, and enjoyment of music.

 - 🛠 I'm Currently Building: [ChordCraft](https://www.chordcraft.app) (Next.js + Supabase)
-- 💬 Ask me about: Python, Spark, Next.js
+- 💬 Ask me about: Python, Spark, Next.js, and music production.
 - 📫 Email me at its.jack.werner@gmail.com
 - ⚡ Fun fact: I also DJ and you can listen to some of my music and mixes on my [Soundcloud](https://soundcloud.com/jack-wolfgang-music)